matro/git-directory-deploy/readme.md

 These are the variables that the script uses for its settings:

+- `GIT_DEPLOY_DIR`
-- `GIT_DEPLOY_DIR`: root of the tree of files to deploy
+   - Folder containing the files to deploy
+   - Default: `./dist`
+- `GIT_DEPLOY_BRANCH`
-- `GIT_DEPLOY_BRANCH`: branch to commit files to and push to origin
+   - Dranch to which the deployed files are committed
+   - Default: `gh-pages`
+- `GIT_DEPLOY_USERNAME`
-- `GIT_DEPLOY_USERNAME`: name used for git commits made by the script.
-Useful for CI servers.
+   - Name used for git commits made by the script
+   - Default: `deploy.sh`
+   - Useful for running on a CI server.
+- `GIT_DEPLOY_EMAIL`
-- `GIT_DEPLOY_EMAIL`: email address used for git commits.
-Useful for CI servers.
+   - Email address used for git commits.
+   - Default: `<empty>`
+   - Useful for running on a CI server.
+- `GIT_DEPLOY_REPO`
+   - Remote repository to deploy to.
+   - Default: `origin`
-- `GIT_DEPLOY_REPO`: repository to deploy to.
-Must be readable and writable.
-The default of "origin" will not work on Travis CI, since it uses the read-only git protocol.
-In that case, it is recommended to store a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) in a [secure environment variable](http://docs.travis-ci.com/user/environment-variables/#Secure-Variables) and use it in an HTTPS URL like this: <code>repo=https://$GITHUB_TOKEN@github\.com/<i>user</i>/<i>repo</i>.git</code> **Warning: there is currently [an issue](https://github.com/X1011/git-directory-deploy/issues/7) where the repo URL may be output if an operation fails.**
+   - This remote _must_ be readable and writable.
+   - _Note_ - The default of "origin" will not work on Travis CI, since it uses the read-only git protocol.
+In that case, it is recommended to store a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) in a [secure environment variable](http://docs.travis-ci.com/user/environment-variables/#Secure-Variables) and use it in an HTTPS URL like this: <code>repo=https://$GITHUB_TOKEN@github\.com/<i>user</i>/<i>repo</i>.git</code>
+   - **Warning: there is currently [an issue](https://github.com/X1011/git-directory-deploy/issues/7) where the repo URL may be output if an operation fails.**

 These variables can be set in a number of different places, and will be set or overridden like this: